WHAT IS THERMAL MODELLING

 To mitigate this risk, the thermal performance can be simulated using complex software which considers both passive and active measures to reducing overheating risk, airflow and solar and incidental gains (those from the occupants themselves and their appliances).

 Many Local Authorities will now request such a study if they consider there is a risk of overheating, often using the London Plan Cooling Hierarchy as a basis for assessment.
-In June 2022, The new Building Regulations Part O will come into force and is likely to require a full assessment for many new housing schemes.
+In June 2022, The new Building Regulations Part O came into force and full assessments of overheating are now required for many new housing schemes.
 Contact us for more details!

 T16 Design have undertaken many such studies and can assess even the most complex schemes.
 We can usually offer a "package" quotation with our other services to save you cost and the need to employ multiple consultants.